Posted by marilynch

 Peninsula Bike Works

 Peninsula Bike Works opened September 1, 2012 and was founded by well-respected veteran employees of other local bike shops.
-Peninsula Bike Works donated bike gloves, because they know gloves make a ride more comfortable, and safer too.
+Peninsula Bike Works donated to bike class grades some bike gloves, because they know gloves make a ride more comfortable, and safer too.

 Peninsula Bike Works also recognized that clothing is usually important to teenagers, and for many, clothes are a significant part of how they tell the world who they are.

 Peninsula Bike Works knows that many of the boys at the Monterey County Youth Center have been gang-affiliated.
 Bike gloves help graduates of the bike class to identify by their apparel a completely different affiliation—that they are part of the bike community!